cnumr/best-practices/chapters/BP_080_en.md

 Raster images should first be restrained for photos and interface elements that cannot be supported by icons or CSS styles.

 Choosing the appropriate format depends on the image properties : choosing between black & white or color, color palette, need for transparency...
-Among these properties, the ability to definitively degrade images (lossy) tends to favor formats such as JPEG, JPEG XL, AVIF, or WebP, while needing transparency and/or the impossibility of degrading the image (lossless) will tend to favor PNG or WebP lossless format (which supports transparency).
+Among these properties, the ability to definitively alter images (lossy) tends to favor formats such as JPEG, JPEG XL, AVIF, or WebP, while needing transparency and/or the impossibility of altering the image (lossless) will tend to favor PNG or WebP lossless format (which supports transparency).

 Format importantly impacts images size: on average, .webp images will be 30% lighter than .jpeg